Leibwatcher/Ticket-Lifecycle-Examples/README.md

 - Working the Issue
 - Resolution

-  The lifestyle of a ticket: An Admin or User(Worker) runs into a problem and then creates a "Ticket", then it's sent off to the Departments for anyone to resovle the issue.
+  The lifestyle of a ticket: An Admin, End-Users or Customers run into a problem and then creates a "Ticket", then it's sent off to the Departments for anyone to resovle the issue.
 Someone from a Department activates the ticket and resovles the issue and then closes the "Ticket".

 <h2>Lifecycle Stages</h2>

+This shows Customers/end-user can create Tickets on any issue they may have.